Uberspace/manual/source/web-domains.rst

 .. code-block:: console

  [isabell@stardust ~]$ uberspace web domain add isabell.example
- The webserver's configuration has been adpated.
+ The webserver's configuration has been adapted.
- Now you can use the following records for your dns:
+ Now you can use the following records for your DNS:
      A -> 185.26.156.55
      AAAA -> 2a00:d0c0:200:0:b9:1a:9c:37